 Introduction

 Understanding the relationship between microbial community composition and environmental factors is key to making robust predictions of microbiome dynamics (Green et al., 2008).
 Factors that limit growth or survival in a given environment will have the largest impact on community assembly (Goldford et al., 2018; Zhao et al., 2019).
 Many microbial communities are nutrient-limited, meaning that the ability to utilize the available carbon sources is the strongest force of microbial selection (Mello et al., 2016).
-In extreme environments, however, other factors such as water availability, temperature, pH, or salinity might be more critical (Frossard et al., 2015; Armstrong et al., 2016; Merino et al., 2019), making such systems valuable models for investigating processes influencing microbial community assembly (Schmid et al., 2020).
+In extreme environments, however, other factors such as water availability, nitrogen, temperature, pH, or salinity might be more critical (Frossard et al., 2015; Armstrong et al., 2016; Merino et al., 2019), making such systems valuable models for investigating processes influencing microbial community assembly (Schmid et al., 2020).
 In desert ecosystems, in particular, water has been identified as the core deterministic factor for microbial community assembly (Crits-Christoph et al., 2013; Merino et al., 2019; Uritskiy et al., 2019a).
-However, few studies investigated the relative contributions of deterministic and stochastic (i.e. non-random and random) factors to community assembly over temporal or spatial scales (Caruso et al., 2011; Feeser et al., 2018).
+However, relatively few studies investigated the relative contributions of deterministic and stochastic (i.e. non-random and random) factors to community assembly over temporal or spatial scales (Caruso et al., 2011; Feeser et al., 2018; Scola et al., 2018).

-Comparative microbiome studies in the Atacama Desert, Chile, provide valuable insight into factors impacting community assembly because of humidity and temperature gradients and unique geological features across the desert (Cáceres et al., 2007).
+Comparative microbiome studies in the Atacama Desert, Chile, provide valuable insight into factors impacting community assembly because of humidity and temperature across the desert (Cáceres et al., 2007).
 Microbial communities living inside halite nodules (NaCl rocks) are of particular interest due to their diverse taxonomic composition and spatial segregation (Wierzchos et al., 2006; Davila et al., 2015).
-Isolated inside individual nodules, these diverse communities develop largely independently from one another due to minimal exchange of biomass and nutrients (Crits-Christoph et al., 2016; Uritskiy et al., 2019a).
+Isolated inside individual nodules, these diverse communities develop largely independently from one another due to minimal exchange of biomass and nutrients (Wierzchos et al., 2006; Uritskiy et al., 2019a).
 Despite an average annual precipitation of less than 1 mm, microbial life in these microbiomes have evolved to rely on changes in air relative humidity (RH) (Davila et al., 2008; Davila et al., 2015).
 Facing extremely dry conditions causes their composition to be particularly sensitive to changes in the environment, making them a compelling model to investigate the early effects of climate change on microbiome composition and function (Uritskiy et al., 2019a).

 The deliquescent properties of NaCl allow it to draw on moisture from the air above 75% RH, producing small amounts of liquid brine in the interior of halite nodules, which support halite communities in the driest parts of the Atacama Desert (Wierzchos et al., 2012; Davila et al., 2020).
 In some locations, the proximity of the ocean and the presence of unique wind patterns result in high RH swings during the diel cycle – from 30% during the day to 90% during the night (Cereceda et al., 2008; Finstad et al., 2016).
 As the halite nodules dehydrate during the day, capillary action moves brine toward the surface, resulting in an overall displacement of salt, organic molecules, and possibly even live cells (Davila et al., 2008; Davila et al., 2013).